 Continuing Education Activity

-The ultrasound is a critical modality for the evaluation of the contents of the female pelvis.
-It allows ready and portable imaging of the uterus, ovaries, and other structures at a reasonable cost, without ionizing radiation or contrast.
+Ultrasound is a critical noninvasive diagnostic modality for the detailed evaluation of the female pelvis.
+This modality allows ready and portable imaging of the uterus, ovaries, and other structures at a reasonable cost without ionizing radiation or contrast.
 The absence of radiation is important since the ovaries are particularly sensitive to radiation.
-This activity outlines the technique, indications, and contraindications for performing pelvic ultrasound.
-This activity highlights the role of the interprofessional team in the care of patients undergoing pelvic ultrasound.

 Objectives:

-- Outline the indications for a pelvic ultrasound.
+Identify the indications for a pelvic ultrasound.

-- Summarize the clinical significance of the pelvic ultrasound.
+Assess the clinical significance of pelvic ultrasound.

-- Explain interprofessional team strategies for enhancing care coordination and communication to advance the use of pelvic ultrasound and improve patient outcomes.
+Select interprofessional team strategies for enhancing care coordination and communication to advance the use of pelvic ultrasound and improve patient outcomes.

 Introduction